Director of Dance

 She received many gold and high gold awards during her competitive career.
 She was a four-year member of the Marquette Senior High School Dance Team, choreographing various dances throughout the years.
 She traveled to New York City with her team to perform in the 2009 Macy’s Thanksgiving Day Parade.
 After graduation she became the coach for the MSHS JV Dance Team from 2012-2014.
 Katie is also a former member of the Northern Michigan University Dance Team and a national champion in Pom.
 She graduated from NMU in 2017 as the first Bachelor’s Degree in Accounting with a Dance Minor.

 This is Katie’s eighth year as a choreographer for “Dancing with our Stars Marquette County Style”.
-Last year she had the pleasure of coaching the fun country duo, Julie & Ty Hartung.
-Her former stars were Amanda Filizetti & AJ Filizetti in 2017, Stefanie Seratti & Joe Havican in 2016, Theresa & Mark Hamari in 2015, Tyler & Erin Gauthier in 2014, and John & Sandy Kivela in 2013.
+She is the current reigning mirror ball choreographer with her Mulan inspired Lyrical in 2019 with Daniele Carol and Luke Miljour.
+Her former stars were Julie & Ty Hartung in 2018, Amanda Filizetti & AJ Filizetti in 2017, Stefanie Seratti & Joe Havican in 2016, Theresa & Mark Hamari in 2015, Tyler & Erin Gauthier in 2014, and John & Sandy Kivela in 2013.

 Maureen McFadden has been studying dance for 19 years spending most of her training at Saginaw Arts & Sciences Academy, where she received a Michigan Youth Arts Scholar Award.
 She has taught at Marquette Center for Dance and has been a participant of Dance Association at Northern Michigan University.
 She graduated with a degree in Management of Health and Fitness with a minor in Dance.

 Maureen has been teaching dance for eight years and in 2009 she performed at the Kennedy Performing Arts Center for the inauguration of President Obama.
 She is currently the Health and Recreation Specialist for Superior Alliance for Independent Living.
 She also runs a dance outreach program called Upper Peninsula Dance Outreach for children who would not otherwise have access to a dance education.